acrtz/armandreitz.com/_posts/2018-07-14-beginner-graphql.md

 Well that covers the basics.

-If you look at the [complete code](https://github.com/acrtz/GraphQL_backend){: .link} you will see that there are some additional queries added, allOrganizations, and allPeople.
+If you look at the [complete code](https://github.com/acrtz/GraphQL_backend) you will see that there are some additional queries added, allOrganizations, and allPeople.
 Since each query needs to return a given type we can’t use the organization query to return a list of organizations instead we would need to create a second query like the allOrganizations one if we wanted access to all the organizations stored in our db.

 If you are looking to practice what you have learned then here are some things you could try to do.
 -Add another table to the db and create its type object and query so you can access it through GraphiQL.